+Word-of-mouth reviews (especially online) and so-called “cult” popularity are certainly a dominant new way of getting films seen in today’s digital marketplace.
 Here’s an example of exactly this kind of cult popularity: in 1996, Quentin Tarantino said the NFB’s wacky Project Grizzly was one of his favourites of the year.
 Fans flocked to the film simply on the premise that it was a weird and wonderful piece of camp that intrigued Tarantino!
 Mainstream criticism wasn’t necessarily part of the equation.

 Hot Docs Survey

 Did you know that the good folks at Hot Docs conducted an extensive market research study on documentary viewing habits, which included a detailed national survey that received over 3,300 responses?
 The results have been published online, and you can check it out here.
 But here are a few points that I found most interesting